 Michael was widely regarded to be a noncombatant by the different Mafia families, despite being the son of Vito Corleone, due mainly to the fact that he stayed out of the Family Business, kept his nose clean, and was a certifiable war hero.
 He might as well not be part of the family as far as they are concerned, when there are far more relevant targets such as Sonny (or Vito himself) whose deaths would actually affect how the family was run.
 Once Michael gets drawn in, he is shown to be very ruthless, and very cold.
-When asked what he would do after killing Solozzo and McCluskey, he replied that he would sit down and finish his meal.
+When asked what he would do after killing Sollozzo and McCluskey, he replied that he would sit down and finish his meal.
 When his godson is being baptized, he has his men do a mass-killing of the rival family heads and Moe Greene.
 In the second movie, he is told that he pissed off a lot of people when he did that, as it wasn't how things are done, and it is implied that this bought him a short term advantage at the cost of long-term problems.
 Why does he take this approach?
 Because he doesn't have any direct background in the Mafia.
-He is a soldier, who was trained to deal with his enemies far more directly than what is considered appropriate in the American Mafia.
+He is a Marinenote Fought in the Pacific in World War II, awarded the Navy Cross for bravery, and discharged as a Captain to recover from wounds in 1945., who was trained to deal with his enemies far more directly than what is considered appropriate in the American Mafia.
 If someone is an enemy and is dangerous to you, you kill them before they can do the same to you... if you are talking about two armies on the battlefield.
-He is Wrong Genre Savvy, but dangerously so.

 The opening scene of The Godfather gives us Amerigo Bonasera asking Don Vito to kill (implied) the men who ravaged his daughter as vengeance, describing how "she will never be beautiful again."
 This scene is mirrored later in the film after Sonny's death, where we find Don Vito asking Bonasera not for vengeance, but simply for him to use his skills as an undertaker to make Vito's son beautiful again.